oroinc/documentation/user/back-office/system/configuration/system/general-setup/upload.rst

 8. In the **Externally Stored Files**

    **Allowed URLs RegExp** --- The setting determines the regular expression that describes allowed URLs for externally stored files and images.
 If left empty, no external files and images will be allowed.
-The feature is available since v5.0.2.
+The feature is available starting from v5.0.2.
 To check which application version you are running, see the :ref:`system information <system-information>`.

    .. image:: /user/img/system/config_system/upload_settings_5.png
       :alt: Upload settings on global level